timdrysdale/fvs60/README.md

 ## Prototype (hybrid)

 The prototype is a hybrid with a 3D printed fuselage (PLA+ from eSun) with a foam-cut EPS wing (by Mike Chantler, who also suggested the MH-45 profile).
-The foam is stiffened with carbon fibre and laminating gilm.
-It was fitted with standard servos, a 4-cell AA battery pack and foam wings cut by Mike Chantler.
-We like it.
-A lot.
+The foam is stiffened with carbon fibre and laminating film.
+It was fitted with standard servos, a 4-cell AA battery pack.
+We liked it, and expect to build more.
 The STL and slicer files are in [./print](./print).

 ![flying](./img/flying.jpg)